CSS-Windows/WindowsDiag/ALL/XRay/developer.md

 Checks for: Details of the issue this function checks for

-If diagnostic function identifies an issue, it should call ReportIssue and provide detailed error message (issue details and instructions on how to resolve, link to public KBs etc.)
+If diagnostic function identifies an issue, it should call ReportIssue and provide detailed information:
+Issue details and instructions on how to resolve, link to public KBs etc.

 Parameter(s)
 $offline Boolean, Input